 A very slow heart rate may cause you to:

 - Feel short of breath and find it harder to exercise.

 - Feel tired.

 - Have chest pain or a feeling that your heart is pounding or fluttering (palpitations).

 - Faint, if a slow heart rate causes a drop in blood pressure.

 You can find out how fast your heart is beating by taking your pulse.
-If your heartbeat is slow or uneven, talk to your doctor.

 How is it diagnosed?